 YES.
-If you are low income and meet the other welfare rules, you and your children are likely eligible for TAFDC (welfare).
-You do not have to be a disabled parent to qualify for TAFDC, but if you are, your family is exempt from the TAFDC 24 month time limit, the work rules and grant cut.
+If you are low income and meet the other TAFDC rules, you and your children are likely eligible for TAFDC.
+You do not have to be a disabled parent to qualify for TAFDC, but if you are, your family is exempt from the TAFDC 24 month time limit and the work rules.
 If you are getting TAFDC now, you can still ask for a disability exemption at any time.
 If you are approved as disabled, your 24 month clock and work rule obligations stop.

-4. My family has already used up our 24 months of welfare.
+3. My family has already used up our 24 months of TAFDC.
 Can I reapply for TAFDC and ask for an exemption?

 Yes.
 You have the right to reapply for TAFDC at any time, even if you have used up 24 months of benefits.
-When you reapply, tell the DTA worker you are seeking an exemption from the time limit.
-Be sure to get the Disability Supplement form.
+When you reapply, tell the DTA worker you are seeking an exemption from the time limit and that you are disabled.
 Contact your local Legal Services office if you are denied the right to reapply or denied an exemption.

-5. DTA denied my request for an exemption, but sometimes I need to stay home from work when I am sick.
-Will DTA cut off my benefits for not cooperating with work or community service?
+4. DTA denied my request for an exemption, but sometimes I need to stay home from work when I am sick.
+Will DTA cut off my benefits for not meeting the work rules?

 If you received a notice denying your disability exemption or that your TAFDC will be cut off, contact your local Legal Services office immediately.
 You can also fill out the back and ask for a fair hearing.
 It's best to contact Legal Services, but if there is not enough time be sure to file for a hearing immediately.

-If you are a victim of domestic violence, you can also ask for a domestic violence waiver, whether or not DES thinks you are disabled under the TAFDC disability rules.
-Ask your DTA worker to arrange for you to speak with a Domestic Violence specialist immediately.
+If you are a victim of domestic violence, you can also ask for a domestic violence waiver.
+Ask your DTA worker or call a DTA Domestic Violence specialist immediately.